openfaas/docs/docs/reference/authentication.md

-# Authentication for functions
+# Authentication

 There are two main concerns for authentication for OpenFaaS: the administrative API Gateway API and the individual functions.

+!!! warning "TLS is not optional"
+    You must always enable HTTPS when using OpenFaaS over the Internet, or through an untrusted network, and virtually any network should be considered as untrusted.

-## For the API Gateway
+## OpenFaaS API

 ### Basic authentication